Download a printable copy of our AUGUST Gardening “To-Do” Checklist.

 - Keep spraying to protect choice plants from deer if you have to share your garden with them.

 - Insects thrive in dry, hot weather.
 If a plant is just off-color, it may be dry and in need of watering, but it may also have spider mites.
 Direct a strong spray of water under the leaves to wash them off, and repeat every couple of days.
 Horticultural oil will help control them, but if sprayed onto a dehydrated plant or in hot, humid weather, it can burn the foliage, so follow instructions on the label.
-Our garden shop folks probably have some other remedies they can suggest.

 - Keep your eyes open for shinny sticky leaves – on tropicals and assorted ornamentals (e.g., Euonymus and hollies).
 This may be a sign of aphids and other sucking insects.
 The shinny sticky stuff will turn to a black mold.
 Both are harmless, only a sign that insects are feeding and they may need a strong stream of water, neem, or soapy water.